Photograph manipulation: On social media

-That being said, there are multiple implications associated with social media and photo manipulation.
-Countless mobile phone applications, such as Facetune, have been created to allow smartphone users to modify personal images.
-These applications allow people to edit virtually every aspect of themselves in the photo.
-With social media users and the younger generation being exposed to an extreme amount of imagery that has been manipulated, the consequences include unrealistic body ideals that are unachievable.

-Furthermore, popular social media platforms, like TikTok have revealed filters that create an illusion of physical attributes, such as the “skinny filter” and the “perfect skin filter”.
-Part of the idea of perfection on Social Media comes from Japanese culture and the word "kawaii".
-Kawaii translates to an overall aspect of cuteness; exerting fragile, girly, and childlike emotions in Japanese.
-Kawaii photos exerted a sense of perfection that came from the opportunity to enhance their photos in a photo-booth setting.
-This notion catalyzed the first selfie phone camera by Kyocera in 1999 which led to the posting of selfies during the beginnings of MySpace in the early 2000s.
+Mobile phone applications such as Facetune allow users to modify their own personal images.
+Social media users, especially younger people, are thus exposed to an extreme amount of manipulated imagery presenting unrealistic, unachievable body ideals.
+For example, social media platforms such as TikTok have include filters that create an illusion of physical attributes, such as the "skinny filter" and the "perfect skin filter".
+Part of the idea of perfection on social media comes from Japanese culture and the word "kawaii", which translates to an overall aspect of cuteness; exerting fragile, girly, and childlike emotions.
+Kawaii-enhanced photos present a perception of perfection in a photo booth setting.
+This notion catalyzed the first selfie phone camera by Kyocera in 1999, which led to the posting of selfies during the beginnings of MySpace in the early 2000s.